aholkner/bacon/doc/graphics.rst

 .. literalinclude:: ../examples/color.py
     :emphasize-lines: 8

-.. autofunction:: bacon.set_color
+.. autofunction:: set_color
-.. autofunction:: bacon.multiply_color
+.. autofunction:: multiply_color

 By changing the alpha (the fourth color component), you can make images and text translucent.

 Just like the transform stack, the color stack allows you to save and restore the current color.

-.. autofunction:: bacon.push_color
+.. autofunction:: push_color
-.. autofunction:: bacon.pop_color
+.. autofunction:: pop_color

 Rendering to an image